The Protection of Public Officials: A Democratic Imperative

 Anger of this type is emotionally driven and may lead to an emotional frenzy where a person, or group of people become intellectually compromised by their emotions.
 They start to use phrases about their political opponent like he/she is “destroying our country”, “they hate America”, and “we must stop our enemies.”
 Forgetting these “enemies” are just fellow Americans with a different view about a policy or philosophy.

-In the 2024 The Combating Terrorism Center at West Point study they spent a considerable amount of time and effort to determine “the proportion of threats to public officials that involve an ideological motivation.”
+In the 2024 The Combating Terrorism Center study they spent a considerable amount of time and effort to determine “the proportion of threats to public officials that involve an ideological motivation.”
 In short, the emotional justifications for the threats against officials.
 We strongly recommend anyone in the executive protection private sector or law enforcement read this study if they are responsible for protecting a public official.
-The link is above.

 Emotional Decision Making = Ideological Grievances